chuanqisun/htmaa-2025/src/posts/week-06/index.md

 ## Fabricating

-For my final project, I'm designing two main components: a hand-held unit I call "the Operator" and a main body unit called "the Switchboard."
+For my final project, I designed two main components: a hand-held unit I call "the Operator" and a main body unit called "the Switchboard."
 Having completed the circuit simulations in the previous week, I already had initial designs for both boards.
 This week, my focus shifted to the physical milling and fabrication process.

 ### The Operator

+The Operator is a dev board for Xiao-ESP32-C3 that connects a Microphone, DAC/Amp, TRRS jack, and a couple of switches.
 Milling the first version of the Operator board, a single-sided design, was straightforward.

 In KiCad, export the PCB design as Gerber files and drill files.
 ![Export Gerber files](./media/operator-01.webp)